varnish/Varnish-Book/varnish_book.rst

    .. shared memory

    The shared memory log (SHMLOG) allows Varnish to log large amounts of information at almost no cost by having other applications parse the data and extract the useful bits.
-This reduces the lock-contention in the heavily threaded environment of Varnish.
-   Lock-contention is also one of the reasons why Varnish uses a workspace-oriented memory-model instead of allocating the exact amount of space it needs at run-time.
+   This design and other mechanisms decrease lock-contention in the heavily threaded environment of Varnish.

    ..
 TODO for the author: Move to fast track